Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 These drives are learned and acquired through social and environmental factors.
 They are often based on cultural norms, personal experiences, and individual goals.
 Examples of secondary drives include the drive for success, achievement, recognition, wealth, and social acceptance.

-In summary, primary drives are physiological drives that are essential for survival and directly related to biological needs.
+primary drives are physiological drives that are essential for survival and directly related to biological needs.
 Secondary drives are additional motivations that contribute to primary drives and are influenced by cognitive and social factors.

 One key critique of drive reduction theory is its reductionist approach.
 The theory focuses solely on the biological and physiological aspects of motivation, neglecting the influence of cognitive and social factors.